oracle/cluster-api-provider-oci/docs/src/gs/create-mhc-workload-cluster.md

         controlplane.remediation: ""
 ```

+Then on the management cluster run
-Then run `kubectl patch KubeadmControlPlane <your-cluster-name>-control-plane --patch-file control-plane-patch.yaml --type=merge`.
+`kubectl patch KubeadmControlPlane <your-cluster-name>-control-plane --patch-file control-plane-patch.yaml --type=merge`.

+#### Add label to existing nodes

-Then add the new label to any existing control-plane node(s)
+Then on the workload cluster add the new label to any existing control-plane node(s)
 `kubectl label node <control-plane-name> controlplane.remediation=""`.
 This will prevent the `KubeadmControlPlane` provisioning
 new nodes once the MHC is deployed.

+#### Add the MHC

-Create a file named `control-plane-mhc.yaml` that has this content:
+Finally, create a file named `control-plane-mhc.yaml` that has this content:
 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1
 kind: MachineHealthCheck